 Dancing cures almost everything for me.
 This is still my current favorite song to dance to.

 Sometimes we can forget the gift in all of experience, even the difficult times.
 The holy darkness ripens us.
-If this calls to you, you can join us 1/23 for Un-Becoming: The Heart of Holy Darkness.
+Read quotes HERE.

 Rilke.
 Rilke knows how to make honey from the darkness.
 Read my favorite quotes HERE.